ghc-proposals/ghc-proposals/proposals/0000-no-sugared-incompleteness.rst

 For those learning Haskell, learning this mindset is sometimes as important and novel as learning the language itself.
 We should help those learners by trying to guide in that direction every step of the code they right.

-Haskell's culture wasn't always that way, however, and we do however have old syntax that can not only introduces run-time errors, but does so implicitly.
+Haskell's culture wasn't always that way, however, and we do however have old syntax that can not only introduce run-time errors, but does so implicitly.
 Incomplete pattern matches, incomplete record updates, etc., are all un-asked-for "conveniences" that just get in the way of a programmer trying to understand where their program can go wrong.

 I think most of us would agree with the above paragraph.
 But many of us also would say it's a solved problem, because we have ``-Werror`` to catch all these things.
 Why write yet another proposal for yet another extension when this is solved problem?

-Well, I just don't think ``-Werror`` is good enough.
+Well, I just don't think ``-Werror`` is the right thing to rely on.
 Partial code is to me just worse than the other things we warn for, valuable as I think those other warnings are.
 Also, whereas I think of most warnings as stemming from extra analysis to find flaws in otherwise good programs, partial sugar seams like the opposite case where the compiler does extra work adding the run-time error throwing to make broken program run.